secretstartups/handbook/finance/key-meetings/index.html.md

 - Flag key achievements
 - Highlight risks or dependencies in need of discussion

 At the end of each meeting, all atendees should be able to clearly answer what we are trying to achieve and whether we are on track.
-The key meeting immediately following the close of quarter should address not only new OKRs but also provide a recap of what we have achieved in the previous quarter.
+The key meeting immediately following the close of quarter should address not only new OKRs but also include an update on [scoring](https://about.gitlab.com/company/okrs/#scoring-okrs) of what we have achieved in the previous quarter.